21st century nationalism

 New Nationalism could be divided in to three regional variations.

 The Alt-Right is a phenomenon that is influential in United States, but it is hard to define it.
 It unites all those of the right that reject the mainstream conservatism from many libertarians and tea-party activists to white nationalists.
 It is a specifically a U.S. movement.
 For some the focus is economics and trade problems with countries like China, for others the Cultural-Marxism in the academia or for some even race relations.
 It is hard to tell if it is even a movement, rather a spontaneous reaction, or subculture against certain problems that the Republican party choose to ignore in recent past.
 It is mobilized by left-wing activists paying too much attention to it and trying to demonize it.
-If there could be some influence of alt-right in Europe, it would be the effective use of internet to spread the ideological message by memes, but in general, this movement does not have much in common with nationalism of European nations.
+In general, this movement does not have much in common with nationalism of European nations.

 Then there is the New Right and identitarianism, which is a phenomenon of Western Europe.
 Identitarianism is both step further and in a way a step back.
 It is a step further considering the rich intellectual material New Right has created over the years, re-defining what right wing politics in Europe is.
 It is a step back considering the idea is that Europeans are some kind of “natives” in multicultural society, where they have to compete with other ethnic groups that could in future become dominant ones.
 The open definition of “Nation” in France has allowed the nationalism itself to become more multicultural; therefore, Identitarianism is a way to be ethno-nationalist in Western European context.